 Being involved in Operation Orr in Hampshire, dealing with cases involving indecent images of children downloaded from the internet, he has acquired particular knowledge and expertise in relation to computer and internet evidence and its presentation to a court.

-- R v Adams (2017) – Leading Counsel in a gross negligence manslaughter arising out of extreme consensual sexual activity
+- R v Adams (2017) – Gross negligence manslaughter arising out of extreme consensual sexual activity

-- R v Eke (2017) – Leading Counsel in murder allegation involving a toddler
+- R v Eke (2017) – The murder of a toddler by the infliction of catastrophic abdominal injuries

-- R v Napier (2016) – Leading Counsel in murder allegation relating to the stabbing of her partner by the Defendant
+- R v Napier (2016) – The murder by stabbing of her partner by the Defendant

-- R v Darvill (2016) – Leading Counsel in a stabbing of an intruder into a house
+- R v Darvill (2016) – The stabbing of an intruder into a house by one of the householders

-- R v Lester (2016) – Leading Counsel in multiple historical rape and sexual assaults against young girls, with first generation indecent images
+- R v Lester (2016) – Multiple historical rape and sexual assaults against young girls, with first generation indecent images, as well as recent aggravated burglary and sexual assault of a 9 year old

 - R v J… (2016) – Historical sexual offences going back 40 years on close family members